Expert medical and surgical care in Thailand

 When Can You Return to Work and Exercise?

 Desk work or school can typically resume eight to twelve weeks after surgery, depending on how your recovery progresses.
 Light walking is encouraged within days of the operation and distances increase gradually.
-Gym workouts, sports, and heavy lifting are restricted until your surgeon confirms solid fusion — usually at the six-month mark.
+Gym workouts, sports, and heavy lifting are restricted until your surgeon confirms solid fusion on imaging, which generally takes six to twelve months.
 Contact sports are generally discouraged long-term.

 When Will You See Final Results?